wp-plugins/chcounter-widget/readme.txt

 == Description ==

 This is a simple plugin which creates a widget for the chCounter from <http://chcounter.org/>.
+Currently the following parameters are supported:

 * Total number of visitors
 * Online visitors yesterday